martinschatz-cz/SciCount/README.md

 Data set is in JPEG (unspecified loss compresion), with unspecified form of labeling, it contains text and graphics objects in 70% of images, but about 30% of images are usable for object counting training.

-## Interoperability, Re-usability and Sensitive Data
+## Interoperability, Reusability, Repeatability and Sensitive Data

-### Re-usability
+### Reusability and Repeatability

-We aim for high interoperbility, for this thi first step is to use Python, the second is precise case-study documentation and research data management.
+We aim for high interoperability and repeatability, for this the first step is to use Python, the second is precise case-study documentation and research data management.
 Scientic images can be tough to work with and use together with complex tools.
-There already exist Ethics quide for image analysis, and we will fully respect it and strive to go even further.
+There already exists an Ethics quide for image analysis, and we will fully respect it and strive to go even further.

-First we need to know with what kind of data we are working and what to respect.
-In general, we can describe scientific images as data that have one or more proprties:
+First, we need to know with what kind of data we are working and what to respect.
+In general, we can describe scientific images as data that have one or more properties:
-* Brightness value have some specific, calibrated meaning
+* Brightness values have some specific, calibrated meaning
 * Multi channel data
 * More than 8-bit values
 * Signed values